xXleowXx/gitlab-charts/doc/charts/gitlab/mailroom/index.md

 Provide the tenant ID, client ID, and client secret.
 You can find details for these settings in the [command line options](../../../installation/command-line-options.md#incoming-email-configuration).

-Create a Kubernetes secret containing IMAP password as described in the [secrets guide](../../../installation/secrets.md#imap-password-for-incoming-email).
+Create a Kubernetes secret containing the client secret as described in the [secrets guide](../../../installation/secrets.md#microsoft-graph-client-secret-for-incoming-emails).

 ### Reply-by-email